ANALYSIS-No China, no deal: Bid to break sovereign debt logjams gets weary thumbs up

 Recent research by Boston University estimated that up to $520 billion in debt needs to be written off to help developing nations at greatest risk of default return to a sounder fiscal footing.

-The Common Framework platform introduced by leading G20 nations in 2020 aimed to bring all creditors, including China, together and streamline negotiations.
-But the lengthy delays in Zambia, and more recently in Sri Lanka, have seen it widely criticised.
+But lengthy delays in Zambia, and more recently in Sri Lanka, have elicited widespread criticism of the Common Framework.

 Wednesday's promises by the IMF to provide its assessments more quickly was an admission that the Common Framework was currently failing, Szabo added.